aplanting/data-challenge-sql/README.md

 Every email has an unique link to the online survey, what makes is unique is an identifier in the link.

-In order for the media company to send the email and data export was made containing the IDs and the unique links and loaded into the email platform.
+In order for the media company to send the email an data export was made containing the IDs and the unique links and loaded into the email platform.

 #### The winners
 The winners are selected by the third party and this party will also deliver unique card numbers and pin numbers to be distributed to the winners.